dudash/openshift-workshops/www/workshop-lab-s2i.md

 {% endhighlight %}

 <blockquote>
-Copy the HOST/PORT and paste into your favorite webbrowser
+Copy the HOST/PORT and paste into your favorite web browser
 </blockquote>

       </div>